Naje-Y-Elfeel/Android-Notes-Application/README.md

 > Android Notes application built using Room, Live Data and View Model architecture components.

-> where you can create notes with specific priorites, read, update and swipe to delete specific note or delete all notes at once.
+> You can create notes with specific priorites, read, update and swipe to delete specific note or delete all notes at once.

 ## Preview
 ![Screenshot](photo1.png)